-The top-of-atmosphere (TOA) Earth Radiation Budget (ERB) is characterized by the amount and distribution of the incoming solar radiation absorbed by the Earth and the outgoing longwave radiation (OLR) emitted by the Earth.
+The top-of-atmosphere (TOA) Earth radiation budget (ERB) is characterized by the amount and distribution of the incoming solar radiation absorbed by the Earth and the outgoing longwave radiation (OLR) emitted by the Earth.
 At a global scale, this difference provides a measure of the net climate forcing acting on the Earth.
 Understanding how the Earth's energy imbalance varies helps in the interpretation of recent changes in global surface temperature and in constraining likely future rates of warming.
 TOA radiation budget observations also provide a critical constraint on cloud feedback, which is a primary uncertainty in determining climate sensitivity.
 Regional differences between absorbed solar radiation and OLR drives the atmospheric and oceanic circulations.
 The TOA ERB can only be measured from space, and continuity of observations is an essential requirement.
-The satellite measurements should include solar spectral irradiance observations as well as the broadband directional measurements of reflected solar and OLR as this has been shown to be useful for seasonal forecasting and interactions with surface vegetation.
-At least one dedicated satellite ERB mission should be operating at any one time without interruption, and operational plans should provide for one year of overlap between successive ERB missions.
+The satellite measurements should include solar spectral irradiance observations, as well as the broadband directional measurements of reflected solar and OLR as this has been shown to be useful for seasonal forecasting and interactions with surface vegetation.
+At least one dedicated satellite ERB mission should be operating at any one time without interruption and operational plans should provide for one year of overlap between successive ERB missions.
 This should be a continuing priority for CEOS and CGMS in their planning process.

-The sunspot number is also an interesting observation that correlates well with satellite total solar irradiance as shown in Figure 29 of the GCOS Status Report (GCOS-195) and measurements go back to the 17th century so carefully analysis of this time series and continuing to monitor it would be valuable for climate studies.
+The sunspot number is also an interesting observation that correlates well with satellite total solar irradiance as shown in Figure 29 of the GCOS Status Report (GCOS-195).
+Measurements go back to the 17th century, so carefully analysis of this time series and continued monitoring of it would be valuable for climate studies.

-Action A27: Dedicated satellite ERB mission

-Action Ensure sustained incident total and spectral solar irradiances and Earth Radiation Budget observations, with at least one dedicated satellite instrument operating at any one time.

-Benefit Seasonal forecasting, reanalyses, model validation.
+Action A27: Dedicated satellite Earth Radiation Budget mission Action Ensure sustained incident total and spectral solar irradiances and ERB observations, with at least one dedicated satellite instrument operating at any one time Benefit Seasonal forecasting, reanalyses, model validation.
+Who Space agencies Time frame Ongoing Performance indicator Long-term data availability at archives Annual cost US\$ 30-100 million

-Who Space agencies.

-Time-frame Ongoing.

-Performance Indicator Long-term data availability at archives.

-Annual Cost 30-100M US\$

 It has been demonstrated that radiative flux profiles can be measured with specially equipped radiosondes from the Earth's surface to 35 km into the stratosphere.
 Their changes with temperature and water vapour enable direct measurement of radiative forcing through the atmosphere to be made.
-They allow important investigations of clouds and other atmospheric constituents and their effects on the atmospheric radiative transfer and facilitate greatly improved understanding of radiative processes.
+They allow important investigations of clouds and other atmospheric constituents and their effects on the atmospheric radiative transfer and greatly facilitate improved understanding of radiative processes.

-Action A28: In-situ Profile and Radiation

-Action To understand the vertical profile of radiation requires development and deployment of technologies to measure in-situ profiles.

-Benefit Understanding of 3D radiation field, model validation, better understanding of radiosondes.
+Action A28: In situ profile and radiation Action To understand the vertical profile of radiation requires development and deployment of technologies to measure in-situ profiles.
+Benefit Understanding of 3D radiation field, model validation, better understanding of radiosondes Who NMHSs, National measurements institutes, HMEI Time-frame Ongoing Performance indicator Data availability in NMHSs archives Annual cost US\$ 1-10 million

-Who NMSs, NMIs, HMEI.

-Time-frame Ongoing.

-Performance Indicator Data availability in NMS archives

-Annual Cost 1-10M US\$